 The Academy has a rolling programme of school improvement activities with all subject leaders held to account by the Executive Head for their curriculum intent, implementation and impact.
 This is summarised in the Academy Self Evaluation Form (SEF), completed annually and updated during the course of the year.
-Action points from the evaluation are then pursued and detailed in the School Improvement Plan (SIP) which is updated during the course of the year.
+Action points from the evaluation are then pursued and detailed in the School Improvement Plan (SIP), which is updated during the course of the year.
+In addition, the Executive Head, along with members of the Senior Leadership Team (SLT) has begun a series of detailed quality assurance reviews of all departments.
+At the time of writing, four departments have been reviewed: Art, MFL, Design Technology and English/Media.

-The School Improvement Plan covers 5 main areas, including sixth form, with specific Aims and Objectives linked to each one:
+The School Improvement Plan covers five main areas, including sixth form, with specific Aims and Objectives linked to each one.